daattali/beautiful-jekyll/_posts/2023-05-19-stack-overflow-ai.md

 ## Recherch on Stack Overflow's Influence
 Studies have revealed the depth of Stack Overflow's impact on the tech industry.
 According to the 2021 Stack Overflow Developer Survey, 92% of the respondents stated that they visit Stack Overflow at least a few times a week and 74% visit Stack Overflow daily.

+A study conducted by Bosu, Corley, Heaton and Chatterji in 2013 explored the role of Stack Overflow as a learning tool and found that participants learned something new in 69% of the visits and clarified their understanding in 77% of the visits.

+Another study by Vasilescu, Filkov and Serebrenik also in 2013 investigated the correlation between participation on Stack Overflow and productivity in GitHub projects.
+They found that active participants on Stack Overflow tend to be more productive on GitHub, implying the learning and problem-solving on Stack Overflow translate to practical efficiency.

+The study **Learning from the Crowd: Collaborative Filtering Techniques for Identifying On-the-Job Performance of Professionals** by Ming, Chen and Weinberger in 2015 focused on data from Stack Overflow and identified strong correlations between performance on the platform and on-the-job performance.